MithrilJS/mithril.js/docs/framework-comparison.md

 ## Why not [insert favorite framework here]?

-The reality is that most modern frameworks are fast, well-suited to build complex applications, and highly maintainable if you know how to use them effectively.
+The reality is that most modern frameworks are fast, well-suited to build complex applications, and maintainable if you know how to use them effectively.
 There are examples of highly complex applications in the wild using just about every popular framework: Udemy uses Angular, AirBnB uses React, Gitlab uses Vue, Guild Wars 2 uses Mithril (yes, inside the game!).
 Clearly, these are all production-quality frameworks.

 As a rule of thumb, if your team is already heavily invested in another framework/library/stack, it makes more sense to stick with it, unless your team agrees that there's a very strong reason to justify a costly rewrite.

 However, if you're starting something new, do consider giving Mithril a try, if nothing else, to see how much value Mithril adopters have been getting out of 8kb (gzipped) of code.
 Mithril is used by many well-known companies (e.g. Vimeo, Nike, Fitbit), and it powers large open-sourced platforms too (e.g. Lichess, Flarum).

 ---

 ## Why use Mithril?

 In one sentence: because **Mithril is pragmatic**.
-The 10 minutes [guide](introduction.md) is a good example: that's how long it takes to get working knowledge of Mithril's virtual DOM system, XHR and routing tools.
+The 10 minutes [guide](index.md) is a good example: that's how long it takes to learn components, XHR and routing - and that's just about the right amount of knowledge needed to build useful applications.

-Mithril is all about getting work done efficiently.
+Mithril is all about getting meaningful work done efficiently.
 Doing file uploads?
 [The docs show you how](request.md#file-uploads).
 Authentication?
 [Documented too](route.md#authentication).
 Exit animations?
 [You got it](animation.md).
 No extra libraries, no magic.

 ---